COUNSELLING - support in the comfort of your own home!

 The sessions with be held each Tuesday morning during term time from 10am to 11.30am, at BOSP's Skills For Life building, Wat Tyler Country Park, Pitsea Hall Lane, Pitsea, Basildon, SS16 4UH.

-Places are limited, so please book your FREE place using the pink button below to let us know you will be coming.
+Places are limited, so please book your place using the pink button below to let us know you will be coming.

 1 PLACE IS FOR 1 CHILD AND A MAXIMUM OF 2 ADULTS